 Every year, after the holidays, I look at my skin and wonder—am I suffering from wine face?
 As much as I love the holiday season, I’m always a bit happy to be done with the busyness and indulgence that accompany it.

 Don’t get me wrong – I love chocolates and wine as much as the next person but when January rolls around, I start to crave fresh, crispy salads, juicy berries and regular yoga classes.
-In addition to the few extra pounds that one is often left with during the season of excess, you may notice that your skin isn’t looking as fresh and dewy as normal.
-May I introduce “wine face”?
+In addition to the few extra pounds that often seem to creep up on you during the season of excess, you may notice that your skin isn’t looking as fresh and dewy as normal.

 The main symptoms of wine face include: